dimecoin/Clickpocalypse2Clicker/README.md

 ### Potions

-* Farm potions ('Faster Infestation' and 'More Kills Per Farm') will be used as soon as they are obtained
+* Farm potions ('Faster Infestation' and 'More Kills Per Farm') and 'Fast Walking' will be used as soon as they are obtained since they are beneficial outside of combat.
 * Scrolls potions ('Scrolls Auto Fire' and 'Infinite Scrolls') will not be used together.
 Only one will be active as any given time since their functions overlap.
 * All non-farm potions will only be used during encounters.
 This is so they aren't "wasted" while walking around in peaceful overworld.

 ### Scrolls
 * If 'Infinite Scrolls' potion is active, then all scroll types will be used 4/second on all encounters.